mroavi/vim-julia-cell/README.md

 FAQ
 ---

-> The `IPythonCellExecuteCell` and `IPythonCellExecuteCellJump` commands do
+> The `JuliaCellExecuteCell` and `JuliaCellExecuteCellJump` commands do
-> not work, but other commands such as IPythonCellRun work.
+> not work, but other commands such as JuliaCellRun work.
 Why?

 First, make sure you have Tkinter installed (otherwise you will get an error message) and a supported [clipboard program](#supported-clipboard-programs).
 Also make sure your `DISPLAY` variable is correct, see next question.
-If you cannot install the requirements but still want to use the cell execution feature, you can try the verbose versions `IPythonCellExecuteCellVerbose` and `IPythonCellExecuteCellVerboseJump`.
+If you cannot install the requirements but still want to use the cell execution feature, you can try the verbose versions `JuliaCellExecuteCellVerbose` and `JuliaCellExecuteCellVerboseJump`.

-> `IPythonCellExecuteCell` and `IPythonCellExecuteCellJump` do not execute the
+> `JuliaCellExecuteCell` and `JuliaCellExecuteCellJump` do not execute the
 > correct code cell, or I get an error about
 > 'can't open display',
 > 'could not open display',